We love this hostel! It gets our thumbs up for consistently high customer ratings and excellent quality scores.

 Your booking is guaranteed and we don't charge any booking fees.

-Paros backpackers is a budget new place with private and dorm rooms at the down town area of Parikia the capital of Paros island....
+Paros backpackers is a budget new place with private and dorms rooms at the do...
 More...

 Need a nice cosy place to stay in Paros?
 Come to Vassiliki, with quality rooms at reasonable rates....
 More...

 Just 400 metres from the main port of Parikia, Hotel Paros is situated on the beach, a mere 10 metres away, with breathtaking views of the port....
 More...

 Modern beachfront summer camping on Krios - Marchelo beach..
 We offer lounge beach bar, restaurant, swimming pool and a garden.
 Free Wi-Fi access is also available....
 More...